KillAllTheHippies/0din-JEF-Browser-Extension/README.md

 4. Click "Load unpacked" and select the `JEF` folder
 5. The JEF extension should now appear in your extensions

-### From Chrome Web Store (Coming Soon)

-The extension will be available on the Chrome Web Store once published.

 ## Usage

 ### Automatic Evaluation
-(⚠️ Make sure to select relvent task from extension icon)

 #### Step-by-Step Visual Guide: